alpha-egg/Notes/托福/口语/Task 3.md

 READING

+In this set of materials, the reading passage introduces two definitoinverbal and nonverbal communication.
 When we speak with other people face to face the nonverbal signals we give often communicate as much as, or more than the words we utter.

-In this set of materials, the reading passage introduces verbal and nonverbal communication, which
+In the lecture, the professor uses 2 examples to explain the relationship between verbal and nonverbal communication.